EVERSE-ResearchSoftware/RSQKit/CONTRIBUTING.md

 ## Ownership of content

 No individual contributor or editor owns the project's content or has the authority to dictate its content.
-The RS content is a collaborative effort, with contributions from many people.
+The RSQkit content is a collaborative effort, with contributions from many people.
 Decisions are made by consensus among the contributors and editors.

 The content is periodically updated, meaning that if you create content for RSQKit, others may modify it without notifying you.
 However, RSQKit editors ensure that any changes are made for valid reasons.
 They strive to accommodate the legitimate concerns and diverse viewpoints of all contributors and ensure that the content reflects the most widely accepted consensus on any topic.